Last updated: 2026-07-01

 Is Retell AI free to use?

-Retell AI is not free, but new accounts receive $10 in free credits and 20 concurrent calls at no charge, which is enough to test the platform with roughly 140 minutes of calls at the base $0.07/minute rate.
-There is no ongoing free tier after the credits are exhausted.
-Usage-based billing begins automatically once credits are consumed, making it accessible for prototyping without a monthly commitment.
+There is no ongoing free tier, but new accounts get $10 in free credits and 20 concurrent calls at no charge, enough for roughly 140 minutes of testing at the base rate.
+Usage-based billing begins automatically once the credits run out.

 What are the best alternatives to Retell AI?

-The main Retell AI alternatives are Bland AI, Vapi, and Twilio Voice.
-Bland AI offers simpler per-minute pricing at a flat rate, making cost prediction easier for teams that dislike Retell's component model.
-Vapi targets developers with similar multi-provider flexibility but a smaller community and fewer G2 reviews.
-Twilio Voice provides raw telephony infrastructure for teams that want to build their own voice AI stack from scratch rather than using a managed platform.
-Retell wins on G2 social proof (1,414 reviews, 4.8/5), HIPAA compliance, and lowest-documented latency.
+Bland AI offers simpler flat per-minute pricing that is easier to budget than Retell's component-based model.
+Vapi targets developers who want similar multi-provider flexibility but with a smaller user community.
+Twilio Voice suits teams that want raw telephony infrastructure and plan to build their own voice AI stack from scratch rather than use a managed platform.

 How does Retell AI compare to Bland AI in 2026?

-Retell AI and Bland AI are the two most-reviewed AI voice agent platforms on G2, with Retell holding 1,414 reviews at 4.8/5 versus Bland AI's smaller but growing review base.
-Retell's multi-provider model lets teams choose their LLM and voice engine independently, giving cost flexibility Bland AI's fixed-stack approach does not offer.
-Bland AI uses simpler flat per-minute pricing, making monthly bills more predictable.
-Retell has explicit HIPAA and SOC 2 Type II compliance documentation, which is critical for healthcare deployments; Bland AI's compliance posture is less prominently documented.
-For enterprise healthcare and regulated-industry use, Retell is the stronger choice.
+Retell's multi-provider architecture lets teams choose their LLM and voice engine independently, while Bland AI runs a fixed stack with simpler, more predictable per-minute billing.
+Retell publishes explicit HIPAA and SOC 2 Type II compliance documentation, which matters for healthcare and financial-services deployments, while Bland AI's compliance posture is less prominently documented.
+For regulated-industry call automation, Retell is the stronger pick.